tanyelai/data-structures/README.md

 | Heap Trees and Heap Sort | [Heap Tree & Heap Sort](https://github.com/Toygarr/data-structures/blob/main/Heap%20Tree/heap.c) | |
 | Graphs and Min Spanning Tree | | |
 | Search Algorithms | | |

+#### We can use arrays, linked lists and heap trees to implement **priority queue** so it has no special implementation.
+For example, heap tree is available to use directly as a priority queue.
+In max-heap trees, we are aware of the first element of tree is the biggest.
+We can simply use that algorithm to realize priority queue efficiently.